tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 in such a way so as to maximize the size of the anonymity set where possible.
 This means client-facing servers should use the same ECHConfig for as many hosts as possible.
-An attacker can distinguish two hosts that have different ECHConfig values based on the ClientEncryptedCH.config_id value.
+An attacker can distinguish two hosts that have different ECHConfig values based on the ClientECH.config_id value.
 This also means public information in a TLS handshake is also consistent across hosts.
 For example, if a client-facing server services many backend origin hosts, only one of which supports some cipher suite, it may be possible to identify that host based on the contents of unencrypted handshake messages.

 ## Unauthenticated and Plaintext DNS {#plaintext-dns}